-Day Turns Up Heat in Warmer-Than-Expected Round 1 of PGA - WHIZ News
+Day turns up heat in warmer-than-expected Round 1 of PGA - WHIZ News

 “I thought anything today in the red was going to be good,” Woods said.

-Speaking of leaning, Bryson DeChambeau snapped the head off his driver on the 7th tee, but the break wasn’t apparent until he put some weight on the club reaching down to retrieve his tee.
-DeChambeau used the time at home during the pandemic to pack another 20 pounds of bulk onto his 6-foot-1, now 240-pound frame and crank his swing speed into the neighborhood of 200 mph.
+Speaking of leaning, Bryson DeChambeau snapped the head off his driver on the seventh tee, but the break wasn’t apparent until he put some weight on the club reaching down to retrieve his tee.
+DeChambeau used the time at home during the pandemic to pack another 20 pounds of bulk onto his 6-foot-1, now 240-pound frame and crank his swing speed that results in ball speed in the neighborhood of 200 mph.
 It showed early, as he sent four of his first six drives rocketing over 325 yards.

 “I guess it’s all those swings I put into it,” he chuckled heading down the seventh fairway still carrying both pieces in his hands.